young-zonglin/yangzl-deep-text-matching/README.md

 ## Get started
 - The main entry point is at `train.py`.
-- Test with very small data set using `test.py` before training.
+- Test with very small dataset using `test.py` before training.
-- Grid search hyper params with `grid_search.py`.
+- Grid search hyper-parameters with `grid_search.py`.
-- Use `apply.py` to load model trained.
+- Use `apply.py` to load trained model.